-I've got difficult neighbors on both sides, whom I've spoken to about various issues (barking dogs, loud teenage musicians, and more), with no results.
+I've got difficult neighbors on both sides, whom I have spoken to about various issues (barking dogs, loud teenage musicians, and more), with no results.
+In fact, they basically refuse to answer the door or pick up my calls by now.
 Whenever I describe the situation to friends, they suggest mediation.
 But if my neighbors won't respond to me personally, why should they respond with someone else in the room who has no real power over them?

 Different conflicts are best resolved in different ways.
 Litigation (hiring a lawyer to sue a person or business on your behalf) is one.
 But it can be bureaucratic, time-consuming, and expensive.
 It also might result in irrevocably damaged relationships.

 There are certainly neighbor conflicts that do warrant going to court.
-For example, imagine if contractors installing a music studio in your next-door neighbor’s apartment negligently break through your wall, destroying the wall itself, the carpet, your television, and your artwork, there would be tens of thousands of dollars of damages.
-Initiating legal action might be the only way by which to obtain reimbursement.
+For example, if contractors installing a music studio in your next-door neighbor's apartment were to negligently break through your wall, destroying the wall itself, the carpet, your television, and your artwork, there would be tens of thousands of dollars of damages at stake.
+Initiating legal action might be the only realistic way by which to obtain reimbursement.

 But not all neighbor conflicts result in quantifiable, significant money damages.
 Plus, the time involved in meeting with an attorney, engaging in discovery, and ultimately having an attorney present the situation to a jury, could be far more burdensome than whatever your neighbor was doing, and easily cost thousands of dollars.

-I'm fed up with my neighbor, who is irrational, antagonistic, and just plain stubborn about things like feeding local deer that then eat up my landscaping, playing loud music, and putting up horrible holiday decorations (no doubt lowering my property value) including lights that create a late-night strobe light effect in our house.
+I'm fed up with my neighbor, who is irrational, antagonistic, and just plain stubborn.
+He feeds local deer that then eat up my landscaping, plays loud music, and puts up horrible holiday decorations (no doubt lowering my property value) including lights that create a late-night strobe light effect in our house.
 Is mediation even a possibility given that I don't have any hope that he'll compromise?

 First, consider whether you are arguing over something objective, like whether your neighbor's behavior violates any law or local rule/regulation.
-If you're not sure, it can help to consult a third party, such as a lawyer, and follow up accordingly.
+If you're not sure, it can help to research local laws or consult a third party, such as a lawyer, and follow up accordingly.

 If your dispute with your neighbor is subjective, your discussion will be more difficult.
-Still, it might be worth trying to come up with ways of attaching objective benchmarks to these subjective realities.
+Still, it might be worth trying to come up with ways of attaching objective benchmarks.
 Consider these examples.

-If your neighbor still refuses to abide by these objective standards, see if you can suggest compromises.
-For example, your neighbor might be willing to agree to:
+If your neighbor still refuses to abide by these objective standards, try to suggest compromises.
+For example, your neighbor might be willing to:

 You might feel that these ideas are unfair to you because your neighbor should refrain from the offending activities in the first place.
 This might be true.
 But remember, it might not be worth your time and effort to initiate legal action.
 In the above situations, as in many others, your neighbor's conduct is annoying but not necessarily illegal.

 If your property is governed by a building management company or a neighborhood association (if you live in an apartment or a common interest development), talk to the board or other leaders about the problem.
-Perhaps that larger administrative body would take up your cause.
+Perhaps the behavior violates community rules, and that larger administrative body would take up your cause.

 My neighbor and I were arguing over his home construction project, which is taking about a month to complete.
 There were many issues, including property destruction and noise levels.
 We went to mediation, and for the most part, have agreed on solutions.
 Now the mediator would like to draft a settlement agreement.
 How can I make sure this agreement is as strong as possible?

-What matters in a mediation settlement agreement is whether both parties are able to 1) understand its terms, 2) willing to follow them, and 3) able to improvise in unexpected situations.
+What matters in a mediation settlement agreement is whether both parties are 1) able to understand its terms, 2) willing to follow them, and 3) given room to improvise in unexpected situations.
 It need not be written in obtuse legalese.